Interview with Director of Animal Welfare – Johnsonville – Ben Peyer Part II

 If we cannot avoid causing the death of something in order for us to eat (and live), the only moral difference between ways to eat must be about how our food is produced, in this context, the quality of life our food enjoyed while it was alive.
 Has your apple lived a good life (for an apple)?
 Great.
 Has the pig that came to be your pork chop lived a good pig life, recognized by her caretakers as a being with intrinsic value, and respected as such?
 Fine.
 I personally see no moral difference between an apple that lived a good apple-life and a pig that lived a good pig-life that convinces me we should prefer to eat the apple.
 (If you’re thinking that it’s much more difficult to provide a good pig-life to a pig than a good apple-life for an apple, I agree.
 I eat apples but don’t rule out eating pigs.)

 Death is not an animal welfare issue because animal welfare is about how animals feel.
-It is perfectly consistent with high levels of animal welfare for farm animals to be raised with compassion and respect, to be provided with the sorts of food, environment, and companionship that allow lives full of positive subjective experiences, and then killed in a stress- and pain-free way for food.
+It is perfectly consistent with high levels of animal welfare for farm animals to be raised with compassion and respect, not to be suffering in anways, and to be provided with the sorts of food, environment, and companionship that allow lives full of positive subjective experiences, and then killed in a stress- and pain-free way for food.

 Q: It seems strange that a person who cares so deeply about animals would be working for a meat company.
 Do you agree?